• Skip to main content

 Even worse, because these devices connect to the internet through our home network, they can be turned into botnet devices.
 It has been done several times in the past.
 Imagine central bank databases coming down from a group of refrigerators connected to ours.
 It may sound funny but it is not.

 We could go on with many examples, but honestly, there are so many things we will discover that we will never finish.
-Just type in Google "smart device hijacking" or "smart fridge botnet" or anything related to the intrusion of smart home devices.
+Just type in Google 'smart device Or "smart fridge botnet" or anything related to the intrusion of smart home appliances.

 The results include not only stories but also tutorials on how to easily break and tamper with these devices.